 In addition to the Board Chair and Board Vice Chair identified in Section 2, the officers of the corporation shall be a secretary, and a treasurer.
-In the discretion of the Board of Directors, a Vice-Chair (the number thereof to be determined by the Board of Directors) may be elected by the Board of Directors.
+In the discretion of the Board of Directors, a Vice-Chair (the number thereof to be determined by the Board of Directors) may be elected.
 Such other officers and assistant officers as may be deemed necessary may be elected or appointed by the Board of Directors.
 Any two or more offices may be held by the same person, except the offices of Board Chair and either Secretary or Treasurer.